Students admitted for the Fall 2017 semester:

-If you’re unsure of whether you do need to submit an official transcript, check to see if it is listed in your application system checklist.
+If you’re unsure of whether you need to submit an official transcript, check to see if it is listed on your application status page.
 (Note: If you’ve earned your undergraduate degree from UIC, you will not need to submit a transcript.)

 Visa Process for International Students

 Students who will be attending UIC on a student visa need to submit the necessary documentation to the Office of International Services (OIS).
 All documents should be submitted through the application checklist for OIS, which may be accessed via your application status page.
 Questions about the I-20 and visa process should be directed to OIS: email@example.com | 312-996-3121.